-The Company's operating segments are components that engage in business activities and earn revenues and/or incur expenses for which there is discrete financial information available that is regularly reviewed by Management to make resource allocation decisions and assess the segment's performance.
-The Company aggregates reportable segments with similar economic characteristics.
+The Corporation's operating segments are components that engage in business activities and earn revenues and/or incur expenses for which there is discrete financial information available that is regularly reviewed by Management to make resource allocation decisions and assess the segment's performance.
+The Corporation combines reportable segments with similar economic characteristics.
 Reportable segments are determined based on the corporate structure and operations.
-Corporate is disclosed for reconciliation purposes only.